 The main reason that qualitative customer feedback is valuable is that customer feedback drives business growth.
-It tells you how you can be better for your clients based on their own thoughts and feelings.
+It tells you how you can be better for your clients based on their thoughts and feelings.
 Here’s how:

 It gives context to quantitative feedback

 If a customer gives you a low score like 5 out of 10 in your NPS survey, you can display an open-ended, follow-up question asking them to explain the reason for their score.
 In the case of happy clients, asking qualitative follow-ups can tell you what they love about you the most.
-You can underline your advantages over competitors and apply it to other parts of your customer service experience.
+You can underline your advantages over competitors and apply them to other parts of your customer service experience.

 Customers are given the liberty to say what they feel, in their own words